IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 [^1]: `Function3` is defined as: `@FunctionalInterface public interface Function3<A1, A2, A3, R> {R apply(A1 one, A2 two, A3 three);}`

-The parameter of `withDetectionCondition` is a function `(node, parent, roots) -> {return ...}` taking the current node, its parent and the root nodes of the translation tree, and returning a boolean specifying whether the pattern is satisfied.
+The parameter of `withDetectionCondition` is a function `(node, parent, roots) -> bool` taking the current node, its parent and the root nodes of the translation tree, and returning a boolean specifying whether the pattern is satisfied.
 This step can be used to define more specific tree patterns than simply relying on a fixed pattern based on the nodes kinds, values and children.

 Finally, while all the previous steps were specifying the tree pattern, we have to define the reorganization action that is performed in case of a pattern match, using `perform(Function3<INode, INode, List<INode>, List<INode>> performFunction)`.
-It is also a function `(node, parent, roots) -> {return ...}` taking the current node, its parent and the root nodes of the translation tree, but returning an updated list of root nodes representing the translation tree with the reorganization applied.
+It is also a function `(node, parent, roots) -> updatedRoots` taking the current node, its parent and the root nodes of the translation tree, but returning an updated list of root nodes representing the translation tree with the reorganization applied.
 Alternatively, it is also possible to use `noAction()` to not define a reorganization action.
 This is typically the case when defining children reorganization rules in `includingChildren(List<IReorganizerRule> children)`, that are just used to define a pattern.

 ### Example